ankane/searchkick/README.md

 curl http://localhost:9200/books/_mapping
 ```

-### Low Number of Documents
+### Inconsistent Scores

-By default, Tire creates an index on 5 shards - even in development.
-With a low number of documents, you will get inconsistent relevance scores by default.
+Elasticsearch was built to be distributed.
+However, with a low number of documents, the default settings can give us incorrect results.
 You can [read more about it here](http://www.elasticsearch.org/blog/understanding-query-then-fetch-vs-dfs-query-then-fetch/).
 To fix this, set the search type to `dfs_query_and_fetch`.
-Alternatively, you can just use one shard `settings: {number_of_shards: 1}`.
+Alternatively, you can just use one shard with `settings: {number_of_shards: 1}`.

 ## Installation